 Buda is better known for its rolling hills and tranquil streets than for its lively bars.
-Even the denser, urban sections are short on places that are worth trekking out to from Pest.
-One of the notable exceptions is Nemdebár.
-This dark neighborhood joint fills to capacity most evenings, drawing an eclectic local crowd of hip college students, office workers, and favorite-uncle-type bohemians pushing fifty.
+Even the denser, urban sections are short on places that are worth trekking out to from the Pest side.
+One of the exceptions is Nemdebár, a dim neighborhood joint drawing an eclectic local crowd of hip college students, office workers, and favorite-uncle types.

 The alternative-chic bartenders serve three types of draft beers and an array of liquors while a DJ spins house, electronic, or drum and bass beats well past midnight most days.
-Nemdebár is located right by a major transportation hub formerly called “Moscow Square” — many people still call it that instead of Széll Kálmán Square— so it’s easily reachable from near and far.
+Nemdebár is located right by Széll Kálmán Square, a major transportation hub formerly called “Moscow Square” — many people still call it that — so it’s easily reachable from near and far.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 But this also means I must rely on readers to support my work.
 If you've enjoyed this article, please consider making a donation.